sajeelmalik/FS-Lesson-Plans/accessibility/03/README.md

 # Images

 When building web pages and applications, there are times when users cannot view important images or videos.
+In these cases, developers should ensure that there is alternate text for assistive technologies to read.

 ## Adding an Alt Attribute